Metrist-Software/product-docs/docs/agent-overview.md

 Metrist Orchestrator comes bundled with all monitors that Metrist supports for private monitoring.
 It is the configuration document, however, that decides which monitors are run.
 By storing this configuration document centrally, multiple instances of the customer agent can run with the same configuration.
+By sending measurements back to the Metrist back-end, measurements can be:
+- aggregated,
-By sending measurements back to the Metrist back-end, measurements can be aggregated, compared with public measurements, and trigger notifications in the same way as notifications for shared monitors are triggered.
+- compared with public measurements,
+- and trigger notifications in the same way notifications for shared monitors are triggered.

 <!-- TODO: links to installation, configuration, monitoring DSL -->